 Jurisdictions: Distance:

-County of Orange • 11.5 miles
+County of Orange • 11.8 miles

-Fountain ValleyGarden GroveHuntington Beach Cost:
+Fountain ValleyGarden Grove Cost:

-• \$2.8-2.3 million
+Huntington Beach • \$2.8-3.4 million

 Westminster

-The Brookhurst-Ward corridor runs primarily northsouth from Katella Avenue to the Santa Ana River Trail at Adams Avenue, via Mile Square Regional Park.
-The route traverses Garden Grove, Westminster, Fountain Valley, and Huntington Beach, ending just inside Costa Mesa at Fairview Park.
+The Brookhurst-Ward corridor runs primarily northsouth from Katella Avenue to the Santa Ana River Trail at Garfield Avenue, via Mile Square Regional Park.
+The route traverses Garden Grove, Westminster, Fountain Valley, and Huntington Beach, near Fairview Park.
 The Brookhurst-Ward corridor would connect with the PE ROW, Westminster-Hazard, Slater-Segerstrom, and Indianapolis-Fairview corridors; the northern end would link to District 4's Brookhurst-Gilbert Corridor.
 Most of the improvements would be Class II on-street bike lanes, with a small segment of off-street trail.
 Figure 3-10 shows Corridor I.

-Opportunities, Constraints, and Estimated Costs This corridor covers a total of 11.5 miles, with existing bikeways on 6.6 miles of the route.
-Corridor I has a total estimated cost ranging between \$2.8 and \$2.3 million.
+Opportunities, Constraints, and Estimated Costs This corridor covers a total of 11.8 miles, with existing bikeways on 6.7 miles of the route.
+Corridor I has a total estimated cost ranging between \$2.8 and \$3.4 million.
 A crucial benefit of this corridor is to connect the large Mile Square Park to more neighborhoods and destinations.
 The corridor also directs cyclists to a low-stress undercrossing of the SR-22 freeway at Taft Street.
 A challenge is gaining access to the flood channel near Morningside Elementary School south of Westminster Avenue.
 Additionally, enhancements are likely needed on Brookhurst Avenue at high traffic intersections with Chapman Avenue, Garden Grove Boulevard, and Trask Avenue.